Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 The Cherokee Removal Memorial in Birchwood, Tennessee.

+From Sweetwater, plan on about 50 miles, or roughly one hour, to reach the Birchwood area.
+From central Birchwood, the park’s Blythe Ferry trailhead is about 8 miles, or 10 to 15 minutes by car.
 Known for its Trail of Tears history, Birchwood's Cherokee Removal Memorial Park features outdoor exhibits chronicling the Native American experience during the 1838 forced removal.
 The Blythe Ferry Site was the final point of departure for an estimated 9,000 Cherokees driven from their ancestral land.
 In additional to the removal, the park aims to educate visitors about the unique wildlife in the habitat around and in the Hiwassee Wildlife Refuge.
+Because Blythe Ferry access and visitor center hours may vary by season, check current hours before visiting.

 Stop 1 of 1